adobe/freyja-service/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
-Please describe.**
+Please describe it.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+For example: I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of how you'd like it to work.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.